quollism/blender-keyframetools/README.md

 ## Roadmap

-These are the current priorities as of version 0.0.4
+These are the current priorities as of version 0.4.0 (9 August 2018)

 ### Coming Additions